Natooz/MidiTok/README.md

 ### Todos

-* Extend unimplemented additional tokens to all compatible tokenizations;
+- Extend unimplemented additional tokens to all compatible tokenizations.
-* Control Change messages;
+- Incorporate Control Change messages.
-* Option to represent pitch values as pitch intervals, as [it seems to improve performances](https://ismir2022program.ismir.net/lbd_369.html);
+- Provide an option to represent pitch values as pitch intervals, as [it has shown to improve performances](https://ismir2022program.ismir.net/lbd_369.html).
-* Speeding up MIDI read / load (using a Rust / C++ io library + Python binding ?);
+- Enhance the speed of MIDI read/load operations, potentially using a Rust or C++ IO library with Python binding.
-* Data augmentation on duration values at the MIDI level.
+- Implement data augmentation on duration values at the MIDI level.

 ## Citation